-Frequently I get questions asking which book or books someone should buy to better understand their trading.
+One of the most frequent questions I get is "what book should I read to learn this stuff?"
 It’s kind of a hard question to answer.
 When I first created our Foundations of Stocks and Options program I referred to it as “the best of my notes”.
 Why?
-Because I had synthesized all of the program from my vast library of information and combined it with my real world experience.
+Because I had synthesized the entire training from my vast library of information and combined it with my real world experience.

 I suppose if I were more resourceful I would just write my own book and tell people “here, buy my book, it’s the perfect trading book.”
-But after 6 years of teaching people what I know about trading I have yet to write even the table of contents to my own book.
+But after nearly 10 years of teaching people what I know about trading I have yet to write any more than the table of contents to my own book.

-Recently in a class I was again asked for a reading list by a guy named Ed.
+Recently I was again asked for a reading list by a guy named Ed.
 I asked him “why would you want to read books when you have access to our entire library of training?
 That’s a lot easier format to consume the information.”

 So I want to give you the gift of my top library picks.
 If I had to choose which books from my huge library to take with me to a desert island, these are my picks.
 Certainly there are more books that could be added, but these are some winners and some of my favorites.

 Let's kick things off with the subject that somehow found a way to hijack my life and held me captive ever since - Technical Analysis.
 Everything we teach at TSU is built around technical analysis.
 In my opinion is the only way to get truly timely market info and it will give you a great head start on all of your trading competition.
 The following books are a great start for building your library as it relates to Technical Analysis.

 (Note: There are no affiliate links or commissions below)